 Data lakehouses were first proposed in 2015 to combine the best of both worlds.
 Data lakehouses provide a centralized repository for both structured and unstructured data.
 The advantage of data lakehouses is that they’re well-suited for OLAP and OLTP.

 Data lakehouses are also designed to be more scalable and easier to manage than data lakes.

 Many organizations prefer lakehouses because they could replace the need for two separate data repositories (i.e., data warehouses and data lakes).
 Also, data lakehouses make it easier to govern and control access to sensitive data.

-Data lakehouses are still a relatively new concept, so there’s not a lot of real-world experience to draw from yet.
+Data lakehouses are still relatively new, so there’s only a little real-world experience to draw from.

 The video below gives an in-depth understanding of the lakehouse approach using Amazon Redshift.
-It uses AWS S3 to store data since Redshift is strictly a relational database.
+It uses AWS S3 to hold data since Redshift is strictly a relational database.

 Here’s the comparison between data warehouses, data lakes, and data lakehouses.

 Business Intelligence, Reporting, Data Mining, All sorts of OLAP, Predictive analytics, training data for machine learning models